groff_diff(7) — Linux manual page

 .hys [hyphenation-space]

-Suppress hyphenation of the line in adjustment modes “b”
+Suppress hyphenation of the line in adjustment modes “b” or

-hyphenation-space extra space to each inter-word space.
+than hyphenation-space extra space to each inter-word

-Without an argument, the hyphenation space adjustment
+space.
+Without an argument, the hyphenation space

 negative argument resets the hyphenation space adjustment